 Manitoba flour, also known as the red wheat flour in North America, is one of the most common flour to bake pizza with.
-Originating from the Canadian province of Italy, this flour can prove to be your next favorite when you try to bake an authentic Neapolitan pizza.
+Originating from the Canadian province of Manitoba, this flour can prove to be your next favorite when you try to bake an authentic Neapolitan pizza.

 Manitoba flour is generally considered to be a strong flour in comparison to weaker flour because of its high protein content.
 So, in this article, we'll be talking about Manitoba flour protein content, substitutes for Manitoba flour, and if you can use Manitoba flour for pizza dough.

-However, if you're looking for a quick pizza made with the best flour blend, order authentic Neapolitan pizza delivered all the way from Italy to your doorstep.
+However, if you're looking for a quick pizza made with the best flour blend, order authentic Neapolitan pizza shipped all the way from Italy to your doorstep.
 To know all about Manitoba flour pizza, keep on reading below!

 Can You Use Manitoba Flour For Pizza Dough?